-This current project tests and refines cost-effective methods for detecting health and safety hazards in affordable housing and compares these with and possibly augments conventional practices of identifying and mitigating such hazards.
-The researchers are using sophisticated laser and infrared imaging equipment capable of seeing structural deficiencies, moisture, mold, breaches in insulation, insect harborages and vermin tracks at very detailed levels and, by leveraging building information models created from laser scan data, gaining systems level understanding of patterns of health and safety hazards.
-This work is being conducted at two multi-family sites.
-Our approach could be particularly helpful in identifying and mitigating areas of buildings where there are persistent likely systemic problems or ones that are difficult or expensive to identify via conventional inspection methods, and, if successful, would become a part of on-going property management protocols.
+This project tested and refined cost-effective methods for detecting health and safety hazards in affordable housing and compared these with and possibly augments conventional practices of identifying and mitigating such hazards.
+The researchers used sophisticated laser and infrared imaging equipment capable of seeing structural deficiencies, moisture, mold, breaches in insulation, insect harborages and vermin tracks at very detailed levels and, by leveraging building information models created from laser scan data, gaining systems level understanding of patterns of health and safety hazards.
+This work was conducted at two multi-family sites.
+Our approach proved helpful in identifying and mitigating areas of buildings where there are persistent likely systemic problems or ones that are difficult or expensive to identify via conventional inspection methods, and, if successful, would become a part of on-going property management protocols.

 Existing community based collaborative relationships have been leveraged to implement the work scope.
 These include an on-going working arrangement with Women’s Housing and Economic Development Corporation (WHEDco) and residents of Intervale Green, the site of an ongoing Healthy Homes project.
 In addition, an advisory group of building operators and property managers has been formed, leveraging existing relationships at NYC housing agencies and private organizations to help vet and improve our research strategies and to disseminate the outcome information through the affordable housing management community.